 - Compile python + modules for IOS

-You need to install some dependencies, like cython or mercurial.
-If you’re using Xcode 4.3, then you also need to install autotools.
-We encourage you to use Homebrew to install thoses dependencies:
+You need to install some dependencies, like cython, autotools, etc. We encourage you to use Homebrew to install those dependencies:

 Compile the distribution¶

 Open a terminal, and type:

 $ git clone git://github.com/kivy/kivy-ios $ cd kivy-ios $ ./toolchain.py build kivy

 Create an Xcode project¶

 Before proceeding to the next step, ensure your application entry point is a file named main.py.